albert-haliulov/microprofile-healthcheck/README.md

 The following diagram shows how communication is directed from the internet to an app when a NodePort service is configured:
 ![K8s nodeport routing schema](./images/k8s-service-nodeport-route.png)

 To get public IP address for the Worker node, open the IBM Cloud console and select on Dashboard the Kubernetes Clusters resource.
-After you can chose your claster `mycluster` and open Worker Nodes tab on the management console.
+Then you can choose your cluster `mycluster` and open Worker Nodes tab on the management console.
 The Public IP will be in the appropriate field of the Worker Node row:
 ![K8s worker public IP](./images/k8s-worker-public-ip.png)

 Use this public IP adress to invoke your services: